fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 `FAX Default Settings`_
 ==========================

-Goto Menu -> Advanced -> Default Settings then category Fax
+Menu -> Advanced -> Default Settings then category Fax

 * Variables are used as defaults for the dialplan for sending and receiving faxes